-Through her formal and conceptual vocabulary, Magda Skupinska engages with the idea of social interaction through her investigation of the tangible quality of organic materials – namely, spices and fruit, which offer enveloping sensory experiences.
-Drawing from modernist traditions of biomorphic abstraction, to Arte Povera and Minimalism, Skupinska’s works facilitate a reconnection with the essential multisensory experiences that stimulate the basis of our being.
+Through her formal and conceptual vocabulary, Magda Skupinska engages with the idea of social interaction through her investigation of the tangible and fragile quality of organic materials, namely spices and fruit, which offer enveloping sensory experiences.
+Skupinska’s works draw from modernist traditions of biomorphic abstraction, to arte povera and minimalism, as a way to facilitate a reconnection with the essential multisensory experiences that stimulate the basis of our being.

 When asked about the nature of her process, the artist states: “Time is an essence of my work, which actively allows changes and therefore brings the painting into a life of its own.”

 Skupinska was born in Warsaw (Poland) in 1991.
 She completed her BA in Fine Art at London’s Central St Martins, and her MA in Painting at The Royal College of Arts, London.

 Skupinska has participated in residencies at Fundación Casa Wabi in Oaxaca, Mexico, Buenos Aires (Future Narratives curated by Juliana Gontijo, 2016) as well as Atlantic Center For The Arts (Florida 2017, under the guidance of Mc Arthur Fellow Joan Synder).
 Her solo exhibitions include, Elements of Silence (London 2015, Presented by Maximillian William) and DAMA Project (Turin, 2016).
 Recent group shows include Surface Issues, Leila Heller Gallery (Dubai, 2017) and White Memory – 1989/2018 Art in Malta and Poland (Malta, 2017).